Berga concentration camp

+American prisoners of war at Berga

+The German prisoner of war camp Stalag IX-A was located near Ziegenhain, Germany.
+On 27 January 1945, the camp commandant ordered all Jewish prisoners to step forward out of the daily line-up.
+The senior noncommissioned officer at the camp, Master Sergeant Roddie Edmonds, ordered his men to disobey the order, and told the Germans: "We are all Jews here."
+For his actions, Edmonds was made Righteous Among the Nations, the first American soldier to be so honoured.
+After being kept standing for several hours, 130 men came forward.
+However, the commandant had been requested to provide 350 men for the transport.
+Thus, known "troublemakers" among the prisoners, including Private First Class J.C.F.
+"Hans" Kasten, the elected camp leader, were then selected, including anyone who "looked Jewish."

-POWs were put to work, together with concentration camp inmates, digging 17 tunnels for an underground ammunition factory, some of them 150 feet below ground.
+On February 8, the group was taken by train to Berga.
+The men were put to work, together with the concentration camp inmates, digging 17 tunnels for an underground ammunition factory, some of them 150 feet below ground.
 As a result of the appalling conditions, malnutrition and cold, as well as beatings, 47 prisoners died.
 The U.S. military authorities never acknowledged the incident.

 On 4 April, the 300 surviving American prisoners were marched out of the camp ahead of approaching U.S. troops.
 After a 2½-week forced march, they were finally liberated.
 During this march, another 36 Americans died.

 During an air raid, while the camp lights were extinguished, Hans Kasten, Joe Littel and Ernst Sinner escaped.
 They were later arrested and taken to Gestapo headquarters.
 After their identities as POWs were confirmed they were taken to the Buchenwald concentration camp and placed in detention cells.
 They were freed when KZ Buchenwald was liberated.

 The commandant of Berga was Willy Hack.
 However, a sergeant named Erwin Metz was ultimately responsible for the work details and many of the inhumane conditions.
 He gave the order to take the prisoners on the death march.
 When the Allied forces closed in on the retreating Germans, Metz deserted his post and attempted to escape by bicycle.
 He was captured days after the prisoners were liberated by American forces, and sentenced to death for killing a US POW, Pvt Morton Goldstein (Battery C/590th Field Artillery/106 US Division) on March 14, 1945.
 His sentence was commuted to 20 years' imprisonment but he only served nine years before being released.
 Hack was arrested in the Soviet occupation zone of Germany in 1947.
-He was found guilty in 1949 of his complicity in atrocities leading to the deaths of hundreds of people at the Mittelbau-Dora camp and the Berga camp, and sentenced to death.
-Hack's death sentence was upheld in 1951 and he was executed in Dresden in 1952.
+He was found guilty in 1948 of his complicity in atrocities leading to the deaths of hundreds of people at the Mittelbau-Dora camp and the Berga camp, and sentenced to 8 years in prison.
+After a retrial, Hack's sentence was increased to death in 1951, and he was executed in Dresden in 1952.